XuPaperCup/WorldEdit-BE/README.md

 Step 3: Test in Minecraft BE World
 ## Issue
--Cannot display WorldEdit Permissions Granted command feedback message while using Chinese Traditional Language in game
+-Cannot display WorldEdit Permissions Granted command feedback message while using Chinese Traditional Language in game when giving builder tag

 -Pack Description doesn't show in Chinese Traditional Language when Minecraft language set to Chinese Traditional Language.
 Besides, it show in Englsih language.